Alipsa/ride/README.md

 ./devrun.sh
 ```

-For released versions there is another shell script (run.sh) that should be used to start Ride.
+For released versions there is another shell script (ride.sh or ride.cmd) that should be used to start Ride.

 ## 3:rd party software used